Ars-Linguistica/mlconjug3/README.rst

 ---------------------------------

+- | `EDS-NLP`_
+  | EDS-NLP provides a set of spaCy components that are used to extract information from clinical notes written in French.
 - | `Machine Translation Service`_
   | Translation flask API for the Helsinki NLP models available in the Huggingface Transformers library.
 - | `NLP-Suite`_